Textualize/textual/docs/getting_started.md

 ## Installation

-You can install Textual via PyPi.
+You can install Textual via PyPI.

 If you plan on developing Textual apps, then you should install `textual[dev]`.
 The `[dev]` part installs a few extra dependencies for development.